CasaAlquimia/CasaAlquimia.github.io/index.md

 ![the hostel](/images/hostel.jpg)

-Casa Alquimia is a beautiful, quiet and comfortable house with a panormaic view of the valey, ideal for relaxing and withdrwing from the crowded and noisy city.
+Casa Alquimia is a beautiful, quiet and comfortable house with a panoramic view of the valley, ideal for relaxing and withdrawing from the crowded and noisy city.
 It is located close to several nature reserves, mountains and a few shops.
 A rich and healthy breakfast is provided every morning.